-The industry, including power generation, energy efficiency, transportation, and industrial processes that create green benefits, is expected to total $3 trillion by 2020, creating great opportunities for investment.
+The clean technology sector, including power generation, energy efficiency, transportation and industrial processes that create green benefits, has been growing steadily and is considered to be worth $3 trillion per year globally, creating great opportunities for investment.

-More than 200 clean-technology firms generated an estimated $1.7 billion in revenue in 2014.
-Our green-thinking firms are already recognized globally for leadership in this industry.
-Incentives and support programs will help your clean-technology company grow as we expand to meet this worldwide demand.
+More than 270 clean-technology companies have made British Columbia home.
+These green-thinking firms are recognized globally for leadership in this industry.
+Our targeted incentives and support programs will help your clean technology company grow as we expand to meet worldwide demand.

 Technology companies in British Columbia can count on an environment that actively encourages investment, with competitive taxes, reduced regulations and many opportunities for growth.

-Research and development - Twenty world-class educational institutions and centres of excellence support green research and technology development.
+Research and development - Twenty five world-class educational institutions and several centres of excellence supporting green research and technology development.

-Low power pricing - Well over 90 per cent of our electricity comes from hydroelectric plants.
+Low power pricing - 98 per cent of our electricity comes from hydroelectric plants.
 This provides clean electricity to support industry developments at some of North America’s most affordable and reliable power rates.

 Clean Technology Sector Snapshot

-Investors in British Columbia clean technology build on a solid foundation of global recognition for sound environmental stewardship and 20 years of leadership in fuel cell development.
-Complementing these are a leading-edge bio-energy sector, world-class utility programs, ready access to natural gas, and strong linkages to markets around the world.
+British Columbia’s clean technology is built on a solid foundation of global recognition for sound environmental stewardship and leadership in the fuel cell industry.
+In addition to these advantages, the province also offers a leading-edge bio-energy sector, world-class utility programs, ready-access to natural gas and strong linkages to markets around the world.

-Investors and companies from Asia, Europe, and the United States are discovering the financial and environmental benefits of our clean technology projects in fields including:
+Investors and companies from around the world are discovering the financial and environmental benefits of our clean technology projects in fields including:

 Hydrogen and fuel cells, particularly for applications beyond transportation, from the smallest mobile devices to telecommunications stations.